aptech/docs/docs/CR-lower.rst

 ----------------
 .. function:: lower(x)

-    :param x: string or NxK matrix of character data to be converted to lowercase.
+    :param x:
-    :type x: TODO
+    :type x: string or NxK matrix of character data to be converted to lowercase

-    :returns: y (*TODO*), string or NxK matrix which contains the lowercase equivalent of the data in x.
+    :returns: y (string), or NxK matrix which contains the lowercase equivalent of the data in x.

 Examples